bjartur20/TGRA-PA5/src/README.md

 the planets are in real size related to each other and at the correct relative distance from the sun but the sun itself is a lot smaller than in reality since it is quite massive.
 They also rotate at the correct speed around the sun and around themselves but not exactly in relation to the speed at which they spin around the sun.

+To run the program just simply install the required packages found in the requirements.txt file and execute the Control3DProgram.py with python and everything should start up and work as intended.

 The controls are quite simple allowing for a very basic spectator navigation but also allowing the camera to be locked around any of the 8 planets or 1 spaceship using the 1-9 keys on the keyboard.
 Once locked Q and E can be used to rotate around the planet or spaceship.
 All planet